MRFAKE2002/react-shop/README.md

 Then add its configuration.

-9: Make our navbar using tailwind; So we make our links for pages and Make button for Cart.
+9: Make our Navbar using tailwind; So we make our links for pages and Make button for Cart.
 We need to make the container component.
 So we send our links as children into container component.

+10: We need to make the Layout component to send our Navbar and Footer and Routes and ... into it as children to make less code in
+App.tsx.

 # React + TypeScript + Vite